anishabiswas/FoodApp/README.md

 # FoodApp

-FoodApp is a webpage where you can order foods from different restaurants.
+FoodApp is a web application where you can order foods from different restaurants.

 app component